Robert Brattain: Penicillin

 Penicillin, a powerful antibiotic, was discovered in 1928 by Scottish scientist Sir Alexander Fleming.
 During World War II, the drug was in demand to treat both wounds and life-threatening illnesses such as meningitis, pneumonia and syphilis.
 Production of penicillin increased from 400 million units in early 1943 to more than 650 billion units per month by the end of the war.
 There was tremendous pressure to find ways to increase production.
-Researchers hoped that by understanding the chemical structure of penicillin they could a way to synthesize it.
+Researchers hoped that by understanding the chemical structure of penicillin they could find a way to synthesize it.
 Several possible structures were hypothesized, including an oxazalone structure with 2 linked 5-member rings, and a β-lactam structure involving a 4-member ring, something that had not been observed naturally.

 A transatlantic research project was developed to determine the structure of penicillin.
 It included infrared spectroscopy researchers at Cambridge (G.B.B.M.
 Sutherland), at Oxford (Harold Warris Thompson), and universities and companies in the United States (the Department of Physics at the University of Michigan, Shell Development Company, Merck & Co., Pfizer, and the Russell Sage Institute of Cornell University Medical College).
 The US Office of Scientific Research and Development approached Shell during the summer of 1944, and Robert Brattain assembled a team to study the problem using infrared spectrophotometry.
 Another team at Shell used chemical synthesis techniques.
 By November 1944 both teams agreed that penicillin had a β-lactam structure.
 Only that structure explained the presence of strong bands at frequencies of 1785, 1740, 1667 and 1538 cm-1 on the spectroscopy results.
 Brattain and his co-workers released a report to the government describing their results in 1944.
 A full report of the international infrared spectroscopy work appeared in 1949.

 Working independently in Britain, Dorothy Crowfoot and Barbara Low in Oxford, England used x-ray diffraction to study penicillin's structure, as did researchers at Imperial Chemical Industries.
 At much the same time as Brattain's group, Dorothy Crowfoot's x-ray crystallography group found results supporting the conclusion that penicillin had a β-lactam structure.
 Her research was reported in early 1945.
 For this and other research using x-ray diffraction Dorothy Crowfoot would eventually earn a Nobel Prize.